Painting Horus, the Warmaster himself, might sound like a daunting task. Fear not, this article has got you covered every step of the way!

 - It’s his model.

-After priming your badboy, time to start with the airbrushing.
+After priming, time to start with the airbrushing.

 Go lightly with thinned down paint to create a red hue on the skin, rather than turn the whole thing red.
 Finesse my brother!

-The bulk of the work is done, now it’s time to kick it into overdrive and make everything we just did pop!
+The bulk of the work is done, now it’s time to bring everything to life.

 The Wolf Pelt